yearone-io/story-adventure-time-lukso-miniapp/README.md

 - Integrates the [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) library for ready-to-use branded components
 - Uses the [erc725js](https://docs.lukso.tech/tools/dapps/erc725js/getting-started) library to fetch profile data from the blockchain

+> **Cursor Tip:** You can rename this README.md file to `repo.cursorrules` for better AI development experience using Cursor.

 ## Key Features

 ### UP-Provider Integration